-It is important that the United States’ strong global leadership and democratic values and human rights is maintained and projected.
+It is important that the United States’ strong global leadership, democratic values, and human rights is maintained and projected.
 Whether it is standing with our European and NATO allies together to face the various global challenges we encounter, or expanding economic opportunity in the Western Hemisphere, African or Indo-Pacific regions, the United States is and continues to be a solid and reliable partner for our friends and allies around the world.

 Israel is one of the United States’ strongest allies – and continued American support for Israel is paramount.
 The U.S. – Israeli partnership endures not only because of our shared values of democracy and human rights – the only country in Middle East that shares those values – but our strong economic and defense ties as well.
 I continue to be a strong advocate for Israel.